eNMS-automation/eNMS/docs/events/rest_api.rst

 - retrieve a list of devices matching a specific set of parameters
 - initiate a database backup or restore (also used for version upgrade migration)
 - initiate a device inventory bulk import or export
+- start a subset of the functionalities that are otherwise available in the admin panel.

 This ReST API allows other/external automation entities to invoke eNMS functions remotely/programmatically.
 In this way, eNMS can be integrated into a larger automation solution.